Psalm 119:125 “I am your servant; give me discernment that I may understand your statutes.”

 Job 12:24 “He deprives the earth’s leaders of reason, and makes them wander a trackless wasteland.”

-The measure of God’s nature is defined by Love.
-What may seem cruel is actually the tremendous measure of His love shown in ways we may not like but are necessary.
+God’s nature is defined by His Love.
+What may seem cruel is actually a revelation of His love.
+We may not like how God acts when we are faithless but it is necessary.
 The Lord continually acts in ways that are consistent with His nature.

-If we will remember these principles of God’s character when we are dealing with adversity, trial, or some form of chastisement, we will be more patient in allowing the Lord to work in our lives for good, rather than complaining about our circumstances.
+If we will remember the principles of God’s character when we are dealing with adversity, trial, or some form of godly rebuke, maybe we will be more patient in allowing the Lord to complete His work, rather than complaining about our circumstances.

-Discernement is worth striving for, it is worth praying for, just remember that as the Lord imparts this gift…what the gift is for.
+Discernement is worth striving for, it is worth praying for, and as the Lord reveals His Truth—walk in it.